yarikos/express-batch/README.md

 app.listen(3000);
 ```

-With this example request to  `http://localhost:3000/api/batch?users=/api/users/49&pi=api/constants/pi&nonexistent=/not/existent/route` will return
+With this example request to  `http://localhost:3000/api/batch?users=/api/users/49&pi=api/constants/pi&nonexistent=/not/existent/route` will return:

 ```js
 {